 Blogging can be incredibly valuable and beneficial to both our personal and professional growth.
 However, starting a blog isn’t enough to enjoy its benefits.

-You must write.
-Horribly at first.
-Ask your friends for opinions.
-Let people critique your work.
-A friend of mine once told me my blog was directionless, not in those exact words but that was the gist of his critique.
+A friend of mine once told me my blog was directionless.
+Not using those exact words but that was the gist of his critique.
 His actual advice was, however, this: figure out your intentions, identify your target audience, and communicate truth in simple terms, with words a 12-year-old can understand.

 At first, I was defensive about his feedback and doubted my ability to write.
 Even so, I knew it was a well-intentioned constructive criticism I needed to hear.
-Then, I deleted almost everything I had posted so far, saved a copy on Google Drive just in case, and started all over.
+As a result, I completely restructured my blog, and I quite enjoy the content I have now.
 Best decision ever.

 If you want to get out of your head, write fiction.

 Although fiction is often derived from our imagination, it is also often based on facts and real-life scenarios.
-As such, fiction can be a creative way to share our thoughts and ideas with the world.
+As such, it can be a creative way to share our thoughts and ideas with the world.

 Tell a story.

 . . .

 Everyone, including myself, wants to know if there is a magic wand or a potion that can help us write more.
 Unfortunately, there isn’t one, at least one that I’m aware of.

-I find the process of writing, especially formally, to be extremely tedious.
+I find the process of writing, especially formal writing, to be extremely tedious.
 Sometimes I write a full page, and by the time I go back and edit it, it is completely devoid of its original contents.
 However, I find nothing else more satisfying than sharing my thoughts and ideas through this medium so it’s worth the process more often than not.